hideouts-io/Interface-Sentinel/README.md

 codesign --verify --deep --strict --verbose=2 /Applications/MenuBarNetToggle.app
 ```

-### 5. Start the menu-bar application
+### 6. Launch

 ```sh
 open /Applications/MenuBarNetToggle.app
 ```

-Look for `NetCtl ○` in the menu bar.
-The application is an agent-style app (`LSUIElement`) and therefore does not normally appear in the Dock.
+Look for `NetCtl ○` or `NetCtl ●` in the menu bar.
+Interface Sentinel is an agent-style application (`LSUIElement`) and does not normally appear in the Dock.

-### 6. Configure before enabling

-Open **NetCtl → Settings…** and enter the interfaces that must stay usable.
-Separate interface names with spaces or commas.
-The interval must be between 1 and 3600 seconds.
+Do not enable enforcement until the allowlist has been reviewed for this Mac.

+---

+## Configure the Allowlist

+### Inventory the current Mac

-Use these read-only commands to inspect the current Mac:
+Use read-only commands to identify interface names and their current roles:

 ```sh
 ifconfig -l